 An unsupervised set works somewhat differently.
 There is no example set for the decision trees algorithm to work towards.
 Therefore, the algorithm simply performs its function according to a series of guidelines.
 It produces categories or makes predictions based off of the percentages of the different branches of the decision tree.
 The system then shifts over time depending on the outputs produced by the algorithm and how well the algorithm meets its categorizing and predictive objectives.
 This makes the algorithm freer to learn and develop according to its own results and not an example set predetermined by people or other algorithms.

-Decision Trees Algorithm Uses
+Decision Trees Algorithm Implementation

 Decision trees have a variety of uses in many different fields.
 They can be used to help an operator or a computer make a decision.
 Those decisions can be broken down and analyzed repeatedly in a short period of time.
 Decision trees may be used in a program that finds the solution with the highest probability and then pursues it.
 This tool can be used for sorting and analyzing data.
 Decision trees help identify trends and categories.